 Gastric bypass gives the best results in terms of weight loss over a long period of time.
 Diabetes mellitus improves immediately after the procedure, even before weight loss.
 This is due to the hormonal changes that occur after the bypass.

-Compared to the previous two surgeries, the rate of complications with regard to leaks and twisting of the bowel is slightly higher for gastric bypass surgery.
+Compared to the previous 2 surgeries, the rate of complications with regard to leaks and twisting of the bowel is slightly higher for gastric bypass surgery.

 There are many weight loss procedures out there, but many do not result in significant weight loss.
 The procedures described in this article are the ones that we do routinely.
 They are safe, well-researched and have good and proven long term results for weight loss and improvement of obesity-related medical problems.